Euroguidance

 National competition for best practices in career guidance and counselling

-National Euroguidance conference “Career Guidance and Counselling in the Republic of Serbia”
+National Euroguidance Conference “Career Guidance and Counselling in the Republic of Serbia”

 Seminars for practitioners